microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 ### Required and Optional indicators
 By default, the label of required inputs should be marked with a * suffix.
 This suffix is configurable in the host config.
 Further discussion of label formatting can be found in [InputLabels.md](https://github.com/microsoft/AdaptiveCards/blob/master/specs/DesignDiscussions/InputLabels.md), tracked by [Issue #203](https://github.com/microsoft/AdaptiveCards/issues/203).

-> Question: Do required/optional indicators appear on inputs without labels?
+> Note: If an input is marked as required but does not have the label property set, no visual indicator will be shown indicating that the input is required.
+Renderers will return a warning in this case that can be surfaced to card authors in the designer and visualizers to warn authors of this behavior.

 ![img](assets/InputValidation/Required.PNG)

 ### Invalid inputs and error messages

-When an input is vaidated and an error is found, the error text and invalid indication will be rendered in the host's `attention` color.
+When an input is validated and an error is found, the error text and invalid indication will be rendered in the host's `attention` color.

 ![img](assets/InputValidation/InputValidationExample.png)